opentdf/otdfctl/docs/man/policy/attributes/namespaces/unsafe/delete.md

 Any existing TDFs containing attributes under this namespace will be rendered inaccessible until it has been recreated.

 Make sure you know what you are doing.

+For more general information, see the `namespaces` subcommand.